Ampersand-ASL/amp-hub/docs/user.md

     # NOTE: Spaces are needed to get the read-back to sound right.
     AMP_NODE0_GREETING="Welcome to node 9 9 9 9 9 9."
     AMP_IAX_PORT=4569
+    # A comma-separated list of nodes that are allowed to connect, if
+    # restrictions are desired:
+    #AMP_IAX_ALLOWLIST=672731,581610,581611,581612,581613
     # ===========================================================

 Start the Linux service:

     sudo systemctl start amp-hub

-    # Check the log file for errors
+Check the log file for errors:

     journalctl -u amp-hub -f

 # DTMF Commands Supported